diagrams/diagrams-doc/doc/manual.rst

 To create an embedded diagram from an image file call `loadImageEmb` to read the image from a file path using `JuicyPixels`:pkg: and return a `DImage Embedded`.
 Then use `image` to convert the `DImage Embedded` to a diagram.
-You can also create an a diagram with an embedded image by supplying a function that maps pixel coordinates to `AlphaColour`\s plus a width and a height to the `rasterDia` function.
+You can also create a diagram with an embedded image by supplying a function that maps pixel coordinates to `AlphaColour`\s plus a width and a height to the `rasterDia` function.
 For example, the below code uses `rasterDia` to visualize the multiplication table